filrak/vsf/docs/introduction.md

 There are two types of interfaces:
 - `composables` for Vue Composition API functions responsible for interactions with high-level eCommerce entities like products, carts, CMS content etc. For example we could use `useProduct` composable to get specific product(s) and `useCategory` to get specific category/categories.
 - `helpers` are meant to simpify operations on big and complicated data objects like `product` or `category`.
 Helper is a pure function that takes object as argument and returns subset of it's data.
-For example we will use `getProductOptions(product)` to quickly get a list of available product options without digging into product object itseld.
+For example we will use `getProductVariants(product)` to quickly get a list of available product options without digging into product object itseld.

 [More on interfaces](./rfc/interfaces.md)